Totteridge & Whetstone tube station

 Totteridge & Whetstone (/ˈtɒtəɹɪdʒ ənd ˈwɛtstoʊn/) is a London Underground station.
-It is located in both Totteridge and Whetstone in the London Borough of Barnet, North London.
+Located on the eastern edge of Whetstone in the London Borough of Barnet, it serves both Whetstone and neighbouring Totteridge to the west.
 The station is on the High Barnet branch of the Northern line, between High Barnet and Woodside Park stations.
 It is in London fare zone 4.
-It was first built in 1872.
+It opened in 1872.

 The station is on the north side of Totteridge Lane (A5109), to the east of the Dollis Brook, the traditional boundary between Totteridge and Whetstone, so narrowly in the latter.

 History

-The Totteridge & Whetstone station was planned by the Edgware, Highgate and London Railway (EH&LR) and was originally opened on 1 April 1872 by the Great Northern Railway (which had taken over the EH&LR).
-The station was on a branch of a line whose main part ran from Finsbury Park to Edgware via Highgate.
+The station was built by the Edgware, Highgate and London Railway (EH&LR) and was originally opened as Totteridge on 1 April 1872 by the Great Northern Railway which had taken over the EH&LR.
+The station was on a branch off of the line running from Finsbury Park to Edgware via Highgate.
+It was renamed Totteridge & Whetstone on 1 April 1874.

 After the Railways Act 1921 created the Big Four railway companies the line was, from 1923, part of the London and North Eastern Railway (LNER).
-The section of the High Barnet branch north of East Finchley was incorporated into the London Underground network through the "Northern Heights" project which began in the late 1930s.
+The section of the High Barnet branch north of East Finchley was incorporated into the London Underground network as part of the "Northern Heights" project which began in the late 1930s.
 Totteridge and Whetstone station was first served by Northern line trains on 14 April 1940 and, after a period where the station was serviced by both operators, LNER services ended in 1941.

-British Railways (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed and converted into station’s car park.
+British Railways (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed.
+The goods yard was converted into the station's car park.

 Station facilities

-The station retains much of its original Victorian architectural character today.
-The station is not wheelchair accessible owing to flights of stairs to the two platforms.
+The station retains much of its original Victorian architectural character.
+It is not wheelchair accessible owing to flights of stairs to the two platforms.

-The station has in the 21st century undergone subtle changes to enable the policy of no ticket offices, chiefly: